 Read moreAI project at St. Mary School advancing to examine teaching ability of chatbots

-Michael Tscholl’s long-term project at DeKalb’s St. Mary Catholic School will enter its next phase in March.
-Last year’s study by Department of Educational Technology, Research and Assessment researchers focused on 50 students in sixth-, seventh- and eighth-grades to measure their comprehension
+Michael Tscholl’s long-term project at DeKalb’s St. Mary Catholic School has entered its next phase.
+Last year’s study by Department of Educational Technology, Research and Assessment researchers focused on 50 students in sixth-, seventh- and eighth-grades to measure their comprehension of AI

 Read moreResearch partnership with Tetova gains steam toward writing, publication stage